Mike Lindell: Dominion lawsuit

 Dominion sent cease-and-desist letters to Lindell in December 2020 and January 2021 and asked him to retract his false claims about the company.
 After Lindell refused (saying "sue me"), Dominion filed suit for defamation on February 22, 2021, naming both Lindell and My Pillow as defendants and seeking US$1.3 billion in damages.
 In its complaint, Dominion alleged that Lindell and My Pillow used "defamatory marketing campaign—with promo codes like 'FightforTrump,' '45,' 'Proof,' and 'QAnon'—[which have] increased My Pillow sales by 30–40% and [continued] duping people into redirecting their election-lie outrage into pillow purchases"; Dominion further stated its intent was to "stop Lindell and My Pillow from further profiting at Dominion's expense".
 On August 11, a federal court judge ruled that Dominion's defamation lawsuit against Lindell and My Pillow could proceed, noting that Dominion has "adequately alleged" that Lindell's accusations against the company were either knowingly false or made with "reckless disregard for the truth".

 On June 16, 2025, a federal jury in Colorado found Lindell liable for defamation against Eric Coomer, the former security and product strategy director at Denver-based Dominion Voting Systems, whom Lindell called a traitor.
 The jury ordered Lindell and FrankSpeech to pay Coomer $2.3 million in damages.
 In July 2025, attorneys representing Lindell were fined $6,000 after it was found that the filed brief contained AI hallucinations of misquotes and citations to fictional cases.

+On July 1, 2026, Dominion Voting Systems, now known as Liberty Vote, ended their multi-billion defamation lawsuit against Mike Lindell.
+The court filing agreed that "each party shall bear its own attorneys' fees, expenses, and costs".